ShreejalRai/Change-in-renewable-energy/README.md

 Here is what the different analysis shows you.
 * First analysis shows renewable share of four Scandinavian countries.
 * Second analysis shows change in renewable energy sources for Norway from 2005 - 2023.
-* Third analysis compares Norways renewable energy generation to it's three Scandanavian neighbours.
+* Third analysis compares Norways renewable energy generation to it's three Scandinavian neighbours.
 * Fourth analysis is a prediction/forecast for Norway's energy generation to the year of 2030.

 :dart: Slicer <br>
 ---
-The slicer can be used to change between the four available Scandanavian countries.
+The slicer can be used to change between the four available Scandinavian countries.
 The slicer only changes values you see in the first analysis.<br>
 * Denmark
 * Finland
 * Sweden